Mephi00/advent-of-code/README.md

 # Advent of Code Solutions by Mephi00
-My goal is to add [every advent of code](advent-of-code.com) solution here, written in Rust.
+My goal is to add [every advent of code](advent-of-code.com) solution here, written in Rust and to learn some Go.